 What is ICOM ?

-ICOM UK is the national branch of ICOM in the United Kingdom.
+ICOM UK (International Council of Museums UK) is the national branch (National Committee) of ICOM in the UK.
 It is a gateway to the global museum community and the only UK museum association with a dedicated international focus.
-It offers access to 20,000 museums in 172 countries, 32,000 museum colleagues throughout the world and 31 professional committees.
-It is an organisation which promotes intangible heritage and the preservation of material heritage.
-It develops best practice standards for the world- wide museum industry and, through its global reach and events programme, contributes to the international agenda of museums in the UK.
+As a professional membership organisation, ICOM UK supports best practice standards for the promotion and preservation of intangible and material heritage.
+Through its global reach and event programme, ICOM UK contributes to and supports the international agenda of museums in the UK.

 British Overseas Territories